treefrogframework/treefrog-framework/docs/en/user-guide/controller/index.md

  }
 ```

 This staticInitialize() method, is called only once when the server process is started.
-However, care must be taken so that it does not create an extra load function by being called every time the process starts when you select the PreFork as described in [MPM](/en/user-guide/performance/index/html){:target="_blank"}).

 ## Lifespan of a controller instance